redgeneLauren/HTMLcourse-sample/Content/Attributes/Attributes.facts.md

         <title>Lesson3: Attributes</title>
     </head>
     <body>
-        <h1 title="Lesson 3">HTML Attributes</h1>
+        <h1 title="lesson 3">HTML Attributes</h1>
         <p id="paragraph1"; style="color: red; font-family: courier">Paragraph with Attributes</p>
     </body>
 </html>

  - `id` - it is a unique identifier to identify an HTML element.
-The value `paragraph1` inside the double quotes `" "` labels the unique identifier to the element `<p>`.
+The value `paragraph1` inside the double quotes `" "` labels the unique identifier to the element `<p></p>`.

 - `title` - this is often used as a display tooltip when the cursor hovers around the element.
-When the cursor hovers over the text `HTML attributes` the value set inside the double quotes `" "` will appear in the display tooltip as `Lesson 3`.
+When the cursor hovers over the text `HTML attributes` the value set inside the double quotes `" "` will appear in the display tooltip as `lesson 3`.

 - `style` - this is the attribute that allows cascading style sheet rules to be written inside the element.
 The attribute value `color:red` and `font-family: courier` are a few CCS rules that can be used in the `style` attribute.